fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/medhabelwadi.jpeg">
   <div class="team-member-info">
     <h4>Medha Belwadi</h4>
     <p>Medha studies Computer Science and joined the team in 2025.
-She is interested in AI-based augmentation of computational analysis of various types of medical imaging data, including endoscopic and histopathological data.
-In our lab, Medha's research aims to make AI models for surgical video understanding more explainable.</p>
+She is interested in computational analysis of various types of medical imaging data, including endoscopic and histopathological data.
+In our lab, Medha's research aims to make AI models for laparoscopic surgical video understanding more explainable.</p>
   </div>
 </div>